osamadel/Hacker-Rank/README.md

 # Hacker Rank Solutions

-This repo is a collection of all the HackerRank challenges thaat I successfully solved.
+This repo is a collection of all the HackerRank challenges that I successfully solved.